 A number of studies have been published supporting testosterone's effectiveness in supraphysiologic dosages.

-One of testosterone's psychotropic effects is its ability to raise your general sex drive.
-Its natures way of telling you "Go out there and get it.
-Don't focus on one woman in particular.
-Find what's available and get the job done."
-It's indiscriminate.
+One of testosterone’s psychotropic effects is its ability to raise your sex drive.
+Its nature’s way of telling you “Get out there and get laid.
+Don’t focus on one woman in particular.
+Find what’s available and get the job done.”
+It’s indiscriminate.

 A little simplistic but... men's primary purpose for sex is to spread their seed as far and wide as possible.
 It's a matter of quantity over quality... a direct effect of testosterone on your brain.

-On the other hand, it's more favorable for women to have quality over quantity, since she carries the child for 9 months and is responsible for the majority of child rearing.
+On the other hand, it’s more favorable for women to get quality over quantity since she has to carry a child for 9 months and is responsible for the majority of child rearing.

 One important thing to note... as I'm sure it's on many of your minds.
 Will having higher testosterone cause you harm if it's something you intend on doing long term?